rcrowther/django-category-collection/README.rst

         ...
     ] + element.get_urls(model=Birds, base_pk=12, navigation_links=[])

-'Birds' is the name of the model, again. 'base_pk' identifies a taxonomy base.
+'Birds' is the name of the model, as imported. 'base_pk' identifies a taxonomy base.
 Ignore 'navigation_links', it's a rendering detail.

 That's it.
 The only new URL you care about is at, ::